Dara-Sy/pizza-express/README.md

 # HOMEWORK: PRACTICE WITH MODELS AND CONTROLLERS!!!

-Your good friends Lion-O has just opened a pizza restaurant: Pizza Express!!
+Your instructors has decided to open a pizza restaurant: Pizza Express!!
 However, the developer they hired to build the site left it unfinished.
-Right now it has the beginning of a server and a front-end, but there's no database attached yet.
+Right now it has the beginning of a server, but there's no database attached yet.
 Oh no!

-Your task is to build out the database, the models, and the controllers.
+Your task is to build out the database and the models.
 Good luck, Developer!

 ![pizza](https://www.hungryhowies.com/sites/default/files/1.png)